arc-language/parser/README.md

 func (s *BaseArcParserListener) EnterStructField(ctx *StructFieldContext)
     EnterStructField is called when production structField is entered.

-func (s *BaseArcParserListener) EnterStructFieldList(ctx *StructFieldListContext)
-    EnterStructFieldList is called when production structFieldList is entered.

 func (s *BaseArcParserListener) EnterStructLiteral(ctx *StructLiteralContext)
     EnterStructLiteral is called when production structLiteral is entered.

-func (s *BaseArcParserListener) EnterStructLiteralExpr(ctx *StructLiteralExprContext)
-    EnterStructLiteralExpr is called when production StructLiteralExpr is entered.

-func (s *BaseArcParserListener) EnterStructType(ctx *StructTypeContext)
+func (s *BaseArcParserListener) EnterTopLevelDecl(ctx *TopLevelDeclContext)
-    EnterStructType is called when production StructType is entered.
+    EnterTopLevelDecl is called when production topLevelDecl is entered.

-func (s *BaseArcParserListener) EnterUnaryMinusExpr(ctx *UnaryMinusExprContext)
+func (s *BaseArcParserListener) EnterType(ctx *TypeContext)
-    EnterUnaryMinusExpr is called when production UnaryMinusExpr is entered.
+    EnterType is called when production type is entered.

-func (s *BaseArcParserListener) EnterVarDeclStmt(ctx *VarDeclStmtContext)
+func (s *BaseArcParserListener) EnterUnaryExpression(ctx *UnaryExpressionContext)
-    EnterVarDeclStmt is called when production VarDeclStmt is entered.
+    EnterUnaryExpression is called when production unaryExpression is entered.

 func (s *BaseArcParserListener) EnterVariableDecl(ctx *VariableDeclContext)
     EnterVariableDecl is called when production variableDecl is entered.